ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix-mult-kernel-improvement/page3.md

-### Run the example KleidiAI script
+### Build and run the KleidiAI example

-To actually run the KleidiAI micro-kernels, follow these steps to build and run the example script:
+Follow these steps to build and run the KleidiAI library and example script:

 1. Create an Ubuntu 24 Arm Linux machine on an AWS EC2 instance.
 Use an M7g-medium, which uses the Graviton 3 SoC supporting the *i8mm* Arm architecture feature.
 The 1 CPU and 4 GB of RAM in the M7g-medium are sufficient for this basic example run.